-In the Value field of the rule action, enter the name of the rule set that contains the masking rules.
+Enter ExplicitRuleSet in the Symbol Name field and the name of the rule set that contains the masking rules in the Symbol Value field.
 For the template rule sets, enter StoredProcMasksTmpl.
 If you want to use the HR example rule set, enter HRStoredProcMasksRS.